BetterBench/dl_ofdm/README.md

 + SNR: -10:1:29 dB

 Usage:
-1. Run OFDM_benchmark.m in Matlab to generate .mat data for the received time-domain OFDM signal and corresponding TX bits per modulation per SNR.
+1. Run `OFDM_benchmark` in Matlab to generate .mat data for the received time-domain OFDM signal and corresponding TX bits per modulation per SNR.
 Each file has a size of 20MB, and total for about 3.7GB.
+The generated .mat data will be saved in `./mat/`
-2. Run 'test_ofdm_cdnn_awgn.py --save_dir=./model/ --data_dir=./mat/'
+2. Run `python test_ofdm_cdnn_awgn.py --save_dir=./model/ --data_dir=./mat/` in terminal.
+This will load the trained models in ./model/ folder, and test the model with data stored in ./mat/ folder